OxfordSKA/OSKAR/README.md

 Please email oskar@oerc.ox.ac.uk if you encounter problems using OSKAR.

 OSKAR is licensed under the terms of the Modified BSD License.
-Please see COPYING.md for details.
+Please see LICENSE for details.